pippinbarr/cart253-2019/modules/graphics-drawing-shapes/graphics-drawing-shapes.md

 - It's time to start telling our computers what to do
 - When it comes to programming, that means typing in line of code
+- We call a line of code that tells the computer to do something specific an __instruction__
 - The heart of programming is knowing how to give instructions that a computer will understand
 - Which can be a challenge because we have to get them _exactly right_
 - But when we get them right, we can do magical things